7 foods to include in your breakfast for prediabetes (with recipes!)

 A healthy breakfast is an essential part of any weight loss plan.
 But when you have prediabetes, you need to pay special attention to what you eat first thing in the morning.

-If you have prediabetes (or type 2 diabetes), you should avoid sugary drinks and processed foods.
-Instead, focus on eating whole grains, lean protein, fruits, vegetables, and low-fat dairy products.
-You also need to make sure you eat enough fiber each day.
+If you have prediabetes (or type 2 diabetes), you have probably heard that should avoid sugary drinks and processed foods and it's true in most cases but with the right combination of foods, you can still eat those things —stick around Well + Easy and you'll learn how.
+That being said, to start you want to focus on eating whole grains, lean protein, fruits, vegetables, and dairy products.
+The number one thing is making sure you eat enough fiber each day.
 Fiber helps keep blood sugar levels steady throughout the day.

 What is prediabetes?